electronicarts/gigi/readme/tutorial/tutorial.md

 ![](createshader.png)

-Click the edit button to open the shader file in your default shader editor.
-For me that is VSCode.
+Click the edit button (near the top of the "Shaders" tab) to open the shader file in your default shader editor.
+For me that is VSCode, for you it will be whatever app Windows is configured to open .hlsl files with.

 In the skeleton shader file that Gigi made for you, you'll notice a couple strange looking tokens.
 Before sending your shader to the shader compiler, Gigi processes the shader file for string replacement.